k2view-academy/K2View-Academy/articles/19_Broadway/actors/06_error_handling_actors.md

 ![image](../images/99_actors_06_5.png)

 Note that the retry mechanism can be implemented by any actor defined as an error handler in a flow ('red actor').
-In this case, the actor should return **retry** instead of true or false to activate the retry mechanism.
+In this case, the actor should return **result**=**retry** instead of *true* or *false* to activate the retry mechanism.
 While the inner flow returns **retry**, the main flow will continue the attempts.

 ![image](../images/99_actors_06_7.png)